What are the CPCS billing deadlines for court cost vendors?

 When does CPCS submit vendor bills to the Comptroller’s Office for payment?

 Vendor bills are submitted weekly, usually on Wednesday, unless Wednesday happens to be a holiday.
-Then they are paid on the next business day.
+Then they are submitted on the next business day.

 Does CPCS pay for transcripts for indigent clients?